 The fact that numerous languages are either 'OV' or 'VO' in their phrasal and clausal structure demonstrates that both types of structuring are likely outcomes of the cognitive evolution of grammars during the past millennia.
 Or, in other words, grammars of either type are sufficiently well-adapted and in a stable state.
 Evidently, the cost-benefit relation is salutary for both, with a different price-gain profile, though.
 SOV offers a simple phrase structure but comes with a pricy morphosyntax and late presentation of the verb.
-Morphosyntax is minimal in typical [S[VO]] languages, at the price of a more complex phrase structure, but the verb appears early.
-It is crucial to realize that structure building is a domain of grammar that rests on the procedural memory system, which is cognitively encapsulated.
-A richer morpho-syntactic inventory, such as in typical SOV languages, draws on the more costly (in terms of brain resources needed for acquisition and processing) declarative network, which is powered by the consciously accessible general purpose memory system.
-Every L2 learner has a feeling for the cognitive work load of morphological systems.
+Morphosyntax is minimal in typical [S[VO]] languages, at the price of a more complex phrase structure, but with an early accessible verb.
+It is crucial to realize that structure building is a domain of grammar that is based on the procedural memory system, which is cognitively encapsulated.
+A morpho-syntactic inventory, such as in typical SOV languages, draws on the more costly (in terms of brain resources needed for acquisition and processing) declarative network, which is powered by the consciously accessible general purpose declarative memory system.
+Every L2 learner has a feeling for the i.
+Toen hebben de autoriteiten aan de moeder_i het kind e_i teruggegeven then have the authorities to the mother the child back-given cognitive work load of morphological systems when (s)he learning a Slavic languages, for instance.